AC1706-67/bioreceipt.ai/BIOPULSE_PHASE1_PROGRESS.md

 ### 🎉 **Phase 1 Achievement Summary**

-BioPulse.AI Phase 1 transformation has been **successfully completed** with all tests passing:
+BioReceipt.AI Phase 1 transformation has been **successfully completed** with all tests passing:

-- **Complete Rebrand**: From HealthyTipApp to BioPulse.AI with modern, biohacking-focused design
+- **Complete Rebrand**: From BioReceipt to BioReceipt.AI with modern, biohacking-focused design
 - **Intake Logging System**: Fully functional substance logging with 50+ substances
 - **Daily View**: Comprehensive "My Day" screen with intake history and insights placeholder
 - **Service Integration**: All backend services working seamlessly together